 - Information designer

 Maybe certain roles cannot or may not be fulfilled internally because, for example, the concerned employee would not be needed full-time.
-In this case you need a specialized partner who is available to you as a service provider.
+In this case you need a specialized partner who is available as a service provider for you.
 Partners might be also companies which provide you with critical data or tools that you simply could not obtain otherwise.

 - Which partners or customers provide us with their data sources (data-on-demand or data-as-a-service)?

-- Which application providers supply us with the necessary tools (as software-on-demand or software-as-a-service)?
+- Which product providers supply us with the necessary tools (as software-on-demand or software-as-a-service)?